savonet/book/introduction.md

 The authors of the book you have in your hands are the two main current developers of Liquidsoap.
-*Samuel Mimram* obtained his PhD in computer science 2009 and is currently professor in computer science in École polytechnique, France.
+*Samuel Mimram* obtained his PhD in computer science 2009 and is currently a Professor in computer science in École polytechnique, France.
 <!-- His main research topics are type theory, category theory and rewriting. -->
 *Romain Beauxis* obtained his PhD in computer science in 2009 and is currently a